Healthy You - Every Day

 Families who are unable to purchase a crib may be eligible to earn a cribette by attending prenatal classes with the help of Lehigh Valley Reilly Children’s Hospital and the national Cribs for Kids® program.
 You can learn more about the program by talking to your doctor, nurse liaison, social services coordinator or outreach worker.

 The cribette can be used until your baby reaches 30 pounds or 35 inches in length.
 It is compact, sturdy and easy to assemble.
-It also includes an insert that converts into a bassinet for your new baby, allowing them to stay close to your bed but on a separate sleep surface designed for infants as well as has wheels and a convenient travel case.
+It also includes an insert that converts into a bassinet for your new baby, allowing them to stay close to your bed but on a separate sleep surface designed for infants.
+It also has wheels and a convenient travel case.

 Find a family medicine doctor or pediatrician who specializes in newborn care.